spasimir21/tflite-helper/README.md

 # Preparation

-To use this library you'll need to staticlly host all the files from the **wasm/dist** folder in the same path.
+To use this library you'll need to host all the files from the **wasm/dist** folder in the same path on your server.
 ex. /tflite-helper
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\> tflite-helper.js
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\> tflite-helper.wasm
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\> tflite-helper-simd.js
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\> tflite-helper-simd.wasm
-You'll also need to statically host your model's **.tflite** file.
+You'll also need to host your model's **.tflite** file.

 # Usage